juraeff/juraeff/README.md

 - 👋 Hi, I’m @chesnock
 - 👀 I’m interested in coding, arts and history
-- 🌱 I’m currently learning Python and French
+- 🌱 I’m currently learning Kotlin and French
 - 💞️ I’m looking to collaborate on coding and french
-- 📫 How to reach me: bobiscop@gmail.cm or tg:@miywy
+- 📫 How to reach me: bobiscop@gmail.com or tg:@miywy